Our Statistics Consultants

 Dr. Timothy Addison

-Timothy Addison (PhD in Organizational Psychology) taught for the University of Phoenix; the United States Military Academy, West Point, NY; and The Chicago School of Professional Psychology.
+Tim earned his Ph.D. in Organizational Psychology from Alliant International University.
+He has taught for the University of Phoenix; the United States Military Academy, West Point, NY; and The Chicago School of Professional Psychology (Irvine and Los Angeles Campuses).

 Dr. Linda Deacon